kwasniew/hyperbook/manuscript/ch9.md

 ![Figure: Optimized view profile with shorter JS blocking time](images/optimized.png)

 Most key presses should generate a performance profile with much shorter JS blocking time.

-`Lazy` is the last part of Hyperapp API you need to learn.
-There's nothing more.
-Congratulations!

 After this section remove the `limit` query param from the API `url`.